Belgrade Tower: Design

 Kula Belgrade was designed by the internationally recognized firm Skidmore, Owings and Merrill.
-Their famous works include the 345 California Center building in San Francisco, the Hancock Building and the Willis Tower in Chicago.
-Their most famous building is the Burj Khalifa in Dubai, the tallest building in the world.

-The building has an unusual design that changes shape at the height of the 14th floor, where the building "twists".
-It is one of the few buildings of this type that achieves a rotation of 90 degrees through only ten floors.
-The rotation of the building symbolizes what makes Belgrade recognizable - the confluence of the Sava and the Danube.
-On the facade of glass panels, the river's reflection and the city's panorama will be seen, giving the impression of fluidity.
+The building changes shape at the height of the 14th floor, where the building "twists".

 The facade is composed of nearly 14,000 glass panels.
 Up to the ninth floor, the front also has a special "birds first" glass with lines visible only to birds, which helps them not to "collide" with the building.
 Another distinct feature of front glasses is that they are spectrally selective, i.e. they let in as much light as possible while reducing energy loss.

 The skyscraper is connected to the Galerija shopping center by a pedestrian bridge, from where you can take an elevator directly to the observation deck.
 The building also has an underground garage on two levels with 305 parking spaces, while the second underground floor is planned for residential storerooms and accompanying technical rooms.

 13th floor

 Kula Belgrade is the first building in Serbia with no 13th floor.
 Instead, the 12th floor will have a double level.
 The number 13 is not on the control panel of any of the 15 elevators in the building.